Under Article 131, the Supreme Court may, at first instance, hear legal disputes between States as well as State(s) and

 As per this exception, an illegal migrant will be exempted from the definition if:

 Thus, unlike other illegal migrants, this exception provides a pathway to citizenship for those who fulfill the conditions listed above.

-On 31 December 2019, Kerala Legislative Assembly passed a resolution against the amendments.
+On 31 December 2019, the Kerala Legislative Assembly passed a resolution against the amendments.
 Through the resolution, the Assembly requested the Union Government to abrogate the amendments.
 Nevertheless, the Union did not go back on the law.

-In its suit, Kerala asserts that the Impugned Laws were discriminatory as they are “class legislations harping on the religious identity of an individual”.
+In its suit, Kerala asserts that the Impugned Laws are discriminatory as they are “class legislations harping on the religious identity of an individual”.
 Therefore, it claims that they are liable to be struck down on account of violating fundamental rights of its inhabitants: Articles 14 (right to equality), 21 (right to life) and 25 (right to religious freedom) of the Constitution.
 It has also argued that the amendments are incompatible with one of the basic features of the Constitution - secularism.
 On this account too, Kerala has sought the striking down of the law.

 The filing of the suit has raised certain issues regarding the scope of Article 131.
 Specifically, it raises the question whether a federal unit, i.e. a state in this case, may invoke Article 131 to challenge a central law.